-Our school behaviour matrix is a visual tool that outlines the expectations of behaviours we expect all students and staff to learn, practice and demonstrate.
-They allow us to teach proactively and to provide students and parents with a positive message about behaviours for learning at school.
+Our PATH matrix is a visual tool that outlines the engaged behaviours we agree all students and staff to learn, practice and demonstrate.
+They allow us to teach proactively and to provide students and parents with a positive message about behaviours for learning.

-In addition to our school expectations, our affective curriculum is informed by the General Capabilities in the Australian Curriculum.
-The General Capabilities encompass the knowledge, skills, behaviours, and dispositions that, together with curriculum content in each learning area and the crosscurriculum priorities, will assist students to live and work successfully in the twenty-first century.
+In addition, our affective curriculum is informed by the General Capabilities in the Australian Curriculum.
+The General Capabilities encompass the knowledge, skills, behaviours, and dispositions that, together with curriculum content in each learning area and the cross-curriculum priorities, will assist students to live and work successfully in the twenty-first century.
 The Personal and Social Capability is one of the seven General Capabilities that outlines student developmental stages of self-awareness, self-management, social awareness and social management.
 The behavioural and social emotional skills in this capability are to be taught through the learning areas of the approved curriculum. www.acara.edu.au